nvaccess/nvda/source/brailleDisplayDrivers/albatross/readme.md

 is screenreader or driver job to use them when applicable.
 For example, there are no separate status cells in the device but if screenreader supports using status cells, it can be notified to use them by settings byte.
-This driver ignores status cells related settings because NVDA does not use status cells at the moment.

 Settings byte can be anything between \x00 and \xff.
 Thus it could be the same as init byte.